The CheSSE project logo, link to frontpage

 Use of Fume Cupboards

 Fume cupboards are used to limit exposure to hazardous or toxic fumes, vapors or dusts.
 Many chemicals may not require handling in a fume cupboard, especially if they are only being used in very small quantities.
 In a larger quantity, or with a big group of students, it may be better to recommend that the experiment is carried out in a fume cupboard or fume hood.
 Sometimes, fume hoods are used instead of fume cupboards.
 Be aware that these would not give adequate protection in all situations likely to arise in schools.
-Fume cupboard or fume hood use should be based on a risk assessment of the procedure, and should ideally be in the risk assessment documentation.
+Fume cupboard use should be based on a risk assessment of the procedure, and should ideally be in the risk assessment documentation.

 Safe Handling of Glassware